alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 A path exploration creates an interactive Sankey diagram showing the most common next steps users take from a selected page (or the most common previous steps if you build the path backwards from an ending point).

-Paths are shown up to a fixed number of steps in the interface (typically up to 10).
-For large or branching journeys, use path exploration to examine a specific section, decision point, or step that you are currently investigating.
+Paths are shown up to 10 steps ("nodes").
+For large or branching journeys, use path exploration to examine a specific section or decision point.

 Path explorations are designed for a single path view at a time.
 You can apply a segment, but you cannot view multiple segments side-by-side in the same Sankey chart (for example, mobile vs desktop).

-When you first create a path exploration, GA4 may default to an "Event name" starting point.
+When you first create a path exploration, GA4 defaults to an "Event name" starting point.
 To build a page-based path exploration:

 1. Select "Start again" (top right of the exploration output)
-2. Choose whether you want a "Starting point" or an "Ending point"
+2. Choose whether you want a "Starting point" or an "Ending point" by selecting the corresponding "Drop or select node" option
-3. Select "Page path and screen class" and choose a page
+3. Select "Page path and screen class" and choose a page for your start or end point
-4. In the Sankey chart, select nodes to expand the path step by step
+4. In the Sankey chart, click a page (a "node" on the chart) to expand the path step by step, up to 10 total steps

-If you see event names rather than page paths in the nodes, reselect the starting/ending point dimension and choose "Page path and screen class".

 ### Variables